unitycatalog/unitycatalog-ui/README.md

-# WARNING: Archive repository in process
+# WARNING: This repository is archived
 Per [Merging unitycatalog-ui repo into unitycatalog (main) repo (#349)](https://github.com/unitycatalog/unitycatalog/discussions/349), as of September 2nd, 2024, we have merged the `unitycatalog-ui/main` repo/branch into `unitycatalog/ui`.
-Upon debug/review, we will archive this repository on September 5th, 2024.
+As of September 6th, 2024, we have archived this repository.
+To review the UI code, please go to the [Unity Catalog (main)](https://github.com/unitycatalog/unitycatalog) repo, `/ui` folder.

 # Prerequisite